Expert Heart Care

 Nuclear cardiology evaluates the function of the heart using radioisotopes injected into the bloodstream, which are tracked by a camera that photographs the progress of the isotope through the body.
 Nuclear cardiology can also examine how well blood is flowing to the heart muscle and measure the pumping function of the heart.

 Holter monitors record a patient's EKG over a 24- to 48-hour period.
 The monitor is the size of a small radio that you can wear on your belt or over your shoulder on an accompanying strap.
 The monitor records every heartbeat over the test period, which is then analyzed for the presence of heart rhythm irregularities.
 Upon completion of the test, the monitor is returned and analyzed by Overlake technicians.
 Results are available to the referring physician within 24 hours.

-If you are having problems with your Holter Monitor or need additional supplies, please call our EKG department: 425.688.5092.
+If you are having problems with your Holter Monitor or need additional supplies, please call our EKG department at 425.688.5092.

-If you need to schedule a Holter Monitor test, please call our Cardiovascular Scheduler: 425.688.5590
+If you need to schedule a Holter Monitor test, please call our cardiovascular scheduling department at 425.688.5590.

-If you are having problems with your event monitor or need additional supplies, please call our EKG Department: 425.688.5092.
+If you are having problems with your event monitor or need additional supplies, please call our EKG department at 425.688.5092.

-If you need to schedule an Event Monitor test, please call our cardiovascular scheduler: 425.688.5590.
+If you need to schedule an event monitor test, please call our cardiovascular scheduling department at 425.688.5590.